You are currently viewing PCBA – Design for Manufacturing (DFM): A Little Bit of Up-Front Work Makes a BIG Difference in Time, Money, and Quality

 Because 75–80% of a new product’s cost and “designed‑in quality” is determined and semi-anchored before the prototype build even begins.

-That means your greatest opportunity to influence reliability, manufacturability, cost, and speed-to-market happens early, very early.
+That means your greatest opportunity to influence reliability, manufacturability, cost, and speed-to-market happens early, very early, which is critical to consistently achieving OTD and quality goals.

 DFM is not an optional step.
-It’s the foundation for a stable product lifecycle.
+It’s the foundation for product stability, repeatability, and long-term lifecycle success.

 DFMs Are Based On: